Visitor Visa

 Visitor Visa – Spokane’s tagline of “Near Nature, Near Perfect,” is an embodiment of how Spokane reaches out and lures tourists from around the world.

-Typically, there are at least ten million people who come to the United States during a year as business (B-1) or as tourist (B-2) visitors.
+Typically, there are at least 10 million people who come to the United States during a year as business (B-1) or as tourist (B-2) visitors.
 The intention of entering the U.S with a B visa is based on the premise that you come as a temporary visitor.

 B-1 and B-2 are classified as non-immigrant visas.
 Correspondingly, these two visas are issued together, meaning you can get all the available options and advantages under both.

 Applicants for a visitor visa must show that they qualify under the provisions of Immigration and Nationality Act.
 Such applicant should never lie and use fraudulent documents or make misrepresentations just to get a visa.
-If a person has done so, then he can be refused entry at the U.S. border or airport, deported from the United States and prevented from returning for a period of five years.
+If a person has done so, then he can be refused entry at the U.S. border or airport, deported from the United States, and prevented from returning for a period of five years.

 Do you need a lawyer?
 The application for a visitor visa is not a tedious and complex process.
 A lawyer’s help is usually not required.
 However, for instances like troubles in getting past visas or overstayed visas, an immigration expert can help solve these problems.
 An immigration lawyer can help fix your immigration problems in getting a visa.